-From 1 April 2015, If you provide care and support to an adult friend or family member you may be able to get more help to carry on caring and to look after your own wellbeing.
+If you provide care and support to an adult friend or family member you may be able to get more help to carry on caring and to look after your own wellbeing.

 To find out what support we can offer you please get in touch to ask for a carer's assessment.
 The assessment will help to decide what support you need and how much help we can give you.

 If you are over 18, to ask for an assessment: